 Camp is a unique experience to see the true spirit and beauty of the kids in our program.

 Visitors from Tulane Helped Out

 This year, two professors and three students from the Newcomb College Institute of Tulane University joined us at camp.
 They led sessions about gender roles, emotional intelligence, and leadership, and participated in crazy games.
 They built relationships with our students and were a listening ear for many.

 Mini Safari Made Special

-Students also had the opportunity to go on a safari hike and boat ride in Lake Naivasha where they saw giraffes, zebras, hippos, and more.
-As I sat by the lake and was given a Swahili vocabulary quiz by some of the boys, I saw what a family this group of kids has become.
-The shared difficult experiences and opportunities through the program create an important bond among the kids.
+Students had the opportunity to go to Lake Naivasha safari hike and boat ride, observing giraffes, zebras, hippos and more.
+While sitting by the lake some of the boys gave me a Swahili vocabulary quiz, and I witnessed how this group of kids has truly become a family.; The shared difficult experiences and opportunities through the program create an important bond among the kids.

 I had heard about camp is important for community building and for the success of the overall program.
 I have now seen it first-hand, and it is so true!
 Camp is a valuable time for our community of kids and caseworkers to continue to grow.
 Thank you to everyone who made Camp 2016 possible through your gifts to camp.